neutrl/nicebot-discord-bot/README.md

 ### Responding to "fuck dallas"

-The bot shows team spirit with randomized responses when "fuck dallas" is mentioned (no cooldown):
+The bot shows team spirit with randomized Eagles responses when "fuck dallas" is mentioned (no cooldown):

-Examples:
+**Examples:**
 - User: "fuck dallas"
 - Bot: "Cowgirls!" (or "Poverty franchise!", "Gang Green!", "Dallas ain't shit!", etc.)